xmacex/piki-cleanup/README.md

 This toolkit (lol) is not meant to be sustainable or even maintainable, to be honest, let's see...
 Project management lives elsewhere, at http://projektit.kirjastot.fi/projects/pikisiivous/

 Comments welcome of course.

+All code here by Mace Ojala <mace@kirjakaapeli.lib.hel.fi>, made in 2012.
+The code and it's users are protected by the GNU General Public License (GNU GPL).
+See http://www.gnu.org/licenses/gpl.html or the file LICENSE for more information.